migdelinabuelna/GAMBLER/README.md

 ### addEventListener

 Within our HTML we have the <button> tag with the ID of #betting.
-We access that element in JS using the ID and we assign it the new variable of button.
+We access that element in JS using the ID and we assign it the new variable 'button'.
-We then use the button variable, we add the event listener.
-The event listening will call on the function playSlotMachine when button is chicked.
+We then use the button variable and we add the event listener to it.
+The event listener will wait for a click and when it happens it will call on the playSlotMachine function.

+### function playSlotMachine